🤿 25 Best Spots for Snorkeling in Maui + Tips & Maps (2023)

 🐟 2.
 Honolua Bay

-Tucked away in a small cove in West Maui, crystal clear waters and thriving coral gardens are in abundance at Honolua Bay, arguably the best Maui snorkeling spot accessible by land.
+Tucked away in a small cove in West Maui, crystal clear waters and thriving coral gardens are abundant at Honolua Bay.

-As a Marine Life Conservation Area, it protects the myriad of aquatic creatures that call it home.
-Accordingly, you can expect to encounter huge schools of vibrant, tropical fish, as well as turtles.
+As a Marine Life Conservation Area, the bay is protected by law.
+As a result, a myriad of aquatic creatures thrive in these waters.
+We encountered huge schools of vibrant, tropical fish, as well as honu (Hawaiian for green sea turtles).

 Snorkeling tours at Honolua Bay are a popular option for visitors short on time and equipment.
 However, the park is public and can be accessed without permits or tours.